mohankumarpaluru/Matrix-Notes/common_md/publish-your-obsidian-notes-with-linked-blog-starter.md

 Optionally, you can:

 * [Publish Notes within your Obsidian Vault](connect-obsidian-vault-with-github.md) by installing the Obsidian Git plugin
-* [Update the publish settings](update-publish-settings-github-actions.md) to publish your notes to a [custom version](deploy-a-custom-linked-blog-starter.md) of the linked-blog-starter
+* [Update the publish settings](update-publish-settings-github-actions.md) to publish your notes to a [custom version](deploy-a-custom-Matrix-Notes.md) of the Matrix-Notes